RabidAnce: Kim, Paul

-Bass Kim, Paul graduated from the College of Music of Kyung Hee University majoring in Vocal Music.
+Kim, Paul (김바울), bassist and group leader, graduated from the College of Music of Kyung Hee University majoring in Vocal Music.
 The bass singer used to be a member of popera vocal group Ecclesia and gospel group Philos.
 In 2019, his team, Philos, was awarded in the Far East Broadcasting Company's gospel competitions.

 Kim, Paul was born in Seoul on September 9, 1991.
 He was moved to Osaka, Japan, for his parents' missionary work and was a basketball player during his elementary school years in Osaka.
 He had been preparing for admission in a nursing program to achieve his dream of doing medical missionary work with his older brother.
-However, when he was hospitalized for a knee injury during the military service and witnessed how nurses worked in a hospital, it led him to give up his dream.
-At his age of 22, he officially started musical training recommended by a conductor in his church to pursue his dream of becoming contemporary Christian music (CCM) musician, then was accepted into the College of Music of Kyung Hee University.
+However, when he was hospitalized for a knee injury during his military service and witnessed how nurses worked in a hospital, it led him to give up his dream.
+At 22 years old, he officially started musical training recommended by a conductor in his church to pursue his dream of becoming a contemporary Christian music (CCM) musician.
+He was accepted into the College of Music of Kyung Hee University.
 After his graduation, Kim moved to Germany for post-grad studies, but returned to Korea to audition for Phantom Singer 3.
 Since September 2020, he has been with his management company, Arts & Artists.